-To make sure everyone is on the same page, here are 10 questions to ask a recruiter when talking about a potential engineering position.
+To make sure you are on the same page, here are 10 questions to ask an engineering recruiter.

 10 Questions to Ask an Engineering Recruiter

-4. How long has the engineering position been open?
+5. How long has this position been open?

 9. What does the interview process look like?